-In the Ph.D. qualifying examinations, students are expected to demonstrate a broad knowledge of the topic, be able to integrate mathematical concepts and explain them at an appropriate level.
-Qualifying Examinations will be offered in the following subjects, based on the material in the courses listed.
+On the Ph.D. qualifying examinations, students are expected to demonstrate a broad knowledge of the topics being tested, be able to integrate mathematical concepts, and explain them at an appropriate level.
+Qualifying examinations will be offered in the following subjects, based on the material in the courses listed.